 Retirement Spending Smile or Lumpy Expenses?

-You have ‘guaranteed’ lifelong sources of income, such as social security, pensions, and income annuities.
+You have ‘guaranteed’ lifelong sources of income, such as social security, pensions, and good annuities.
 These can floor your income, providing a steady source for your needs during retirement.
 Other sources of income, such as business and rental income, may also be more or less continuous income streams.

 But what are the expenses during retirement?
 Are they constant?
 Are retirement expenses like a “smile” or perhaps more “lumpy” than that?